undergrad-partner-school

 Admissions

-According to the newest data, this school uses standardized test scores for admission and it admitted 1,518 in 2024.
-Gordon College has an official test-optional admission policy but takes into consideration standardized test scores if the applicant decides to submit them.
+According to the newest information reported, this school uses standardized test scores for admission and it admitted 1,638 in 2025.
+Gordon College has an official test-optional admission policy but takes into consideration standardized test scores if the applicant chooses to submit them.
 As far as admission difficulty is considered, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores

-The ACT composite average score for all the enrolled students in 2024 was 26 while the average GPA was 3.8.
-Therefore, the chances are that you'll need a GPA higher than the average for acceptance, and the same goes for your ACT score.
+The ACT composite average score for all the admitted students in 2025 was 28 while the average GPA was 3.76.
+That means that you need a GPA that's above average in order to get into Gordon College; the same goes for your ACT score.

-The SAT Critical Reading average score was 611 for the admitted students, while the average SAT Math score was 591.
+The SAT Critical Reading average score was 638 for the newly enrolled students, while the average SAT Math score was 602.

 Average Test Scores